OpenTermsArchive/contrib-versions/Foursquare/Terms of Service.md

 Contact.

-You may contact Foursquare at the following address: 568 Broadway, 10th Floor, New York, NY 10012.
+You may contact Foursquare at the following address: 50 W 23rd St, 8th Floor, New York, NY 10010.

 **Effective Date: January 29, 2013**